• Skip to primary navigation

 Can this recipe be made gluten or dairy free?

 Yes!
 For gluten free you can replace the self raising flour with a gluten free self raising flour blend.
-If you only have a gluten free plain flour blend, you will need to add additonal baking powder.
+If you only have a gluten free plain flour blend, you will need to add additional baking powder.
 The general advice is to add 2 tsp baking powder per 200g flour, so for this recipe you'd need to add 3 + ½ teaspoons baking powder.
-You may also like to add ½ tsp Xanthan Gum for better texture.
-For a dairy free version, use a dairy free baking spread for the cake and dairy free cream and dairy free cheese for the filling and topping.
+You may also like to add ½ tsp xanthan gum for better texture.
+For a dairy free version, use a dairy free baking spread for the cake and dairy free cream and dairy free mascarpone cheese for the filling and topping.
 Please check the labels of everything you use if serving to someone with an allergy or intolerance.

 Strawberries & Cream Cake